866-295-4143, fbns@wayoflife.org

 Preparation

 Another thing we emphasized is the blessing of God’s will.
 See, for example, Ps.
 16:11; 37:4, 10; Joh.
 10:10; 1 Ti.
 6:17; Jas.
 1:17.
 A holy life as a pilgrim believer is a blessing-filled life.
 Within the protective boundaries of God’s will are massive blessings.
-There is liberty to do anything that is good, and that is a very long list.
+There is liberty to do anything that is good, and that is a very long list!

 The program must be explained carefully to the church and discussed and fine-tuned according to the feedback.
 Emphasize that the purpose is for protection, not control.
 The adult participants must not be treated like children or like they are in a prison.
 The overseers of the accountability program are not prison guards, they are friends in Christ.
+Both parties (overseer and participants) need to keep the communications private.
+If an issue comes up that would require church discipline, the matter must be shared only with the church leaders.

 Overseers